 TAGT SUMMARY OF 2013 LEGISLATIVE ACTIVITY

-The Texas Association for the Gifted & Talented (TAGT) connects and empowers educators and parents to meet the unique needs of gifted and talented learners through awareness, advocacy and action.
 With the guidance of the TAGT Advocacy Committee and approval of the Board, our organization established 2013 Policy Goals for the 83rd Legislative Session.
 These goals were designed to strengthen programs, services, and funding for gifted and talented education.
 As a service to members, TAGT is providing this summary of legislation passed during the 2013 Legislative session that supported the Association’s stated goals.
 Additionally, legislation that will have the greatest impact on gifted and talented programs and services in Texas public schools is outlined by category.

 The 2013 Legislative session contained positive news for gifted education; with the passage of House Bill 5 (HB 5) and its subsequent signing into law, the promise of accountability for gifted education has been rekindled (see below for more details on what HB 5 means for gifted education).
 TAGT played a significant role in ensuring that gifted and talented language was included in HB 5 and is grateful to Representative Phillip Cortez of San Antonio, who was the primary force behind this inclusion.
 TAGT was ably represented at the Capitol by Policy Consultant Marty De Leon; his efforts were most helpful in securing passage of HB 5, and in keeping gifted education on the minds of legislators.